PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 ### API_EMAIL_PROVIDER

 This environment variable is used to configure the email provider to be used by the talawa api.
-Currently supports `ses` and `smtp` (future).
-The default value is `ses`.
+Supported values are:

+- **`mailpit`** (default) - Used for local development and testing.
+Emails are captured by Mailpit and can be viewed in a web interface at http://localhost:8025.
+- **`ses`** - Amazon Simple Email Service for production environments.
+- **`smtp`** - Generic SMTP provider for production or testing with external email services.

+When running the setup script or using development containers, `mailpit` is automatically configured as the default.
+For production deployments, you should configure either `ses` or a custom `smtp` provider.

 ### API_EMAIL_VERIFICATION_TOKEN_EXPIRES_SECONDS